 At this point, the connection between energy and care about our environment should be clear.
 Electricity generation typically emits carbon by burning at least some fossil fuel.
-Although renewables increasingly will decrease the amount of direct combustion required for energy, we are a long ways from full decarbonization.
+Although solar and wind generation helps decrease the amount of direct combustion required for energy, we are a long ways from full decarbonization.
 And the more carbon we burn, the more greenhouse gas we emit into the atmosphere, thereby impacting our environment.

 Why It Matters

 Americans increasingly accept the role that their energy habits play in climate change.
 This dramatic shift in global weather patterns threatens infrastructure and supply chains that benefit our economy.
-Therefore, we all have a large stake to demonstrate care about our environment.
+Therefore, we all have a large stake in demonstrating care about our environment.
 And we need to do so in concrete, meaningful, and immediate ways.